 Tips for Flying with Firearms

-In John Correia’s video titled “Flying with Firearms is Simple if You Know How”, he outlines some of the simple but useful tips to make sure you can travel while exercising your Second Amendment rights.
+In John Correia’s video titled “Flying with Firearms is Simple if You Know How”, he outlines some of the simple but useful tips on how to travel while exercising your Second Amendment rights.
 Some of the tips he mentioned includes:

 - Make sure you review the regulation of your airline before traveling, as different carriers can have different rules.
 For example, some airlines allow ammunition loaded in the magazine while some don’t.

 - Make sure you are familiar with TSA regulations regarding traveling with a firearm.
-Print the Carrier/TSA regulation pages or at the very least have it readily accessible in case you need to refer to them at the airport.
+Print the Carrier/TSA regulation pages or have it readily accessible, so you can refer to it quickly.

 - Hang around the checking counter for a few minutes in case the TSA officer wants you to open your case.
 This might save you the trip through the checkpoint.

-- Make sure you license and firearms are in compliance with local laws at your origin and destination.
+- Make sure your license and firearms are in compliance with local laws at your origin and destination.